WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2022.md

 !TIP Once it starts getting uncomfortable to find posts, its nice to have good shortcuts to get around.

+> I have about 700 files on my blog to sift through

 ## nvim open my file